Google Merchant Center Issues & Fixes: How to Resolve Feed Issues, Product-Level Errors, and Account-Level Disapprovals

 Common Issues: Price mismatch, availability discrepancies

-Google crawls your product data from three sources, namely, your website, product feed, and structured data, to verify consistency.
+Google validates your product data (price, availability and condition) from three sources, namely, your website, product feed, and structured data Markup or Schema Markup, to verify consistency.
 Mismatched information leads to disapproval and a poor user experience.

 How to Fix:

-1. Maintain Consistency: Keep website, feed, and schema data synchronized
+- Maintain Consistency: Keep website, feed, and schema data synchronized.

-3. Regular Checks: Monitor product data regularly to avoid any glitches
+- Regular Checks: Monitor product data regularly to avoid any glitches.

-4. Implement Structured Data: Add schema markup for better crawling accuracy
+- Implement Structured Data Markup: Keep organized schema markup for better crawling accuracy.

-5. Redirection: Avoid redirection for price and availability
+- Redirection: Avoid redirection for price and availability.

-Common Problems: Promotional text, watermarks, borders, or low-resolution images
+- Promotional text, watermarks, borders, feature image or low-resolution images.

 How to Fix:

-1. Use Clean Images: Product-only photos without text, logos, or borders
+- Use Clean Images (Main Image): Product-only images without text, logos, or borders and with a clean white background.

-3. Meet Size Requirements: Ensure images meet minimum resolution standards
+- Meet Size Requirements: Ensure images meet minimum resolution standards.

-4. Multiple Angles: Provide clear, well-lit product photos from different angles
+- Multiple Angles: Provide clear, well-lit product images from different angles.

-Proper product title and product description length ensure complete information display while maintaining readability and search relevance.
+Proper product title length ensure complete information display while maintaining readability and search relevance.

 Also, make sure to avoid using excessive capital letters for your title and description, as this also leads to the excessive capitalization warning for your products.